 Topical CBD, or CBD products that are used on the skin, provide a range of benefits and advantages unique to other forms of CBD.
 Keep reading to find out all you need to know about topical CBD products.
 For an overview of CBD in general, read our Beginner’s Guide to CBD.

-What is Topical Application?
+What is Topical CBD Application?

-Topical CBD products are typically used to relieve pain or inflammation in a specific area, and they also show promise as a treatment method for various skin conditions, including acne, eczema psoriasis and dermatitis.
+Topical CBD products are typically used to relieve pain or inflammation in a specific area, and they also show promise as a treatment method for various skin conditions, including acne, eczema, psoriasis and dermatitis.
 Furthermore, CBD has also been shown to speed up the healing of minor wounds such as blisters and cuts.
 While it is still in its preliminary stages, there is promising research suggesting that CBD can promote healthy skin and hair.

-Why is Transdermal Application Beneficial?
+Why is Transdermal CBD Application Beneficial?

 The endocannabinoid system (ECS) includes receptor throughout all peripheral organ systems, and applying CBD transdermally is perhaps the most effective way to reach the endocannabinoid receptors in the skin.
 This is especially important, since the ECS has been shown to regulate allergic reactions, as well as promote healthy hair and skin cell growth.